-The CapEx vs OpEx debate has a tendency to overwhelm new real estate investors.
+The OpEx vs. CapEx debate tends to overwhelm new real estate investors.
 The difference between the two terms may seem relatively small at first glance; however, both expenditures play an integral role in a company’s bottom line.
-Both of these indicators are important to the growth and maturation of a company, which begs two important questions: What is a capital expense in real estate?
+These indicators are important to the growth and maturation of a company, which begs two important questions: What is a capital expense in real estate?
 What is an operating expense in real estate?
 The sooner real estate entrepreneurs know these answers, the better.

-CapEx is short for for capital expenditures which refers to any and all funds used by a respective company to remain in business.
-Therefore, money spent on either maintaining or growing a company’s scope of operations qualifies as a capital expenditure.
+CapEx is short for capital expenditures which refers to any funds used by a respective company to remain in business.
+Therefore, money spent on maintaining or growing a company’s scope of operations qualifies as a capital expenditure.

 Capital expenditures are typically used to secure, upgrade and maintain a business’s physical assets.
 Real estate investors, for example, would include fixing the roof of a rental property in their capital expenditures.
-However, on a larger scale, a capital expenditure may describe the funds used to buy anything from a new office building to replacing a piece of equipment.
+However, on a larger scale, capital expenditure may describe the funds used to buy anything from a new office building to replacing a piece of equipment.

 Keep in mind, there are limitations to what may be called a capital expense.
 As Investopedia is quick to point out, “an expense is considered to be a capital expenditure when the asset is a newly purchased capital asset or an investment that improves the useful life of an existing capital asset.”
 Perhaps even more importantly, the respective expense needs to be capitalized, which will witness a business amortize (reduce the value every year through depreciation) the cost of the entire expenditure over the useful life of the asset.
 Capital expenditures are unusual in that they can’t be deducted from income for tax purposes.
 Instead, the value gained from capital expenditures is added to the company’s assets.
 As a result, CapEx plays an integral role in a company’s cash flow.